Voice 21... what's that?

 What does the project involve?

-Three members of staff (Mrs. Keating – Deputy Head, Mrs. Shellam– Year 2 Teacher and Mrs Welling- Year 5 Teacher) are acting as our ‘Oracy Champions’ and they will be attending training throughout the year.
+Three members of staff (Mrs. Keating – Deputy Head, Miss Hebron– Year 5 Teacher and Miss Pollard- Year 2 Teacher) are acting as our ‘Oracy Champions’ and they will be attending training on an ongoing basis.
 This will then be shared with other members of staff so that the strategies can be implemented across the school.

 Some of the work which has been completed in classes so far includes: